 Voila – a fundamental waterfall chart in Tableau!

-How to Highlight a Waterfall Chart with User Selections
+How to Highlight User Selections

 My first tip for taking your Tableau waterfall charts a step further is to highlight a dimension member based on a parameter selection.
 What’s best about this approach is a single parameter control or dashboard action can be used to (1) color dimension members on a waterfall chart, (2) show performance labels for the selected dimension member, and (3) highlight the same dimension member across multiple sheets on a dashboard.